18sg/recipes/recipes/middleeastern/cevizliPatlican.rec.md

             place in single layer on foil lined tray( brush(aubergines, oil))),
         mix into paste(
-            fry on medium/low heat til soft but not browned( garlic,
+            'fry on medium/low heat til soft but not browned'( garlic,
                 oil),
             small bunch of flat leaf parsley,